khamerling-potts/SongSaver/README.md

 ## Getting Started - Requirements

-**This project uses a free API key and Secret associated with my Spotify account.** These are stored in a config.js file that is ignored by git.
+**This project uses a free Client ID and Secret associated with my Spotify account.** These are stored in a config.js file that is ignored by git.
 In order to fetch a temporary access token and access Spotify data, you need the config.js file storing the protected keys.
+You can log in to the Spotify website [here](https://accounts.spotify.com/en/login?continue=https%3A%2F%2Faccounts.spotify.com%2Foauth2%2Fv2%2Fauth%3Fresponse_type%3Dnone%26client_id%3Dcfe923b2d660439caf2b557b21f31221%26scope%3Demail%2Bopenid%2Bprofile%2Buser-self-provisioning%26redirect_uri%3Dhttps%253A%252F%252Fdeveloper.spotify.com%252Floggedin%26state%3D1bda5925-aabf-40c9-b4f5-e89a0e0853a6), and click 'create app' in your [developer dashboard](https://developer.spotify.com/dashboard) to create your own credentials.

 This project can be run by starting up JSON server with the command `$ json-server --watch db.json`, followed by starting the React app with `$ npm start`.

 ## Description

+Watch a full video demo [here](https://www.youtube.com/watch?v=L_Qn57NEsPI).

 SongSaver is a front end React application that accesses data from the [Spotify API](https://developer.spotify.com/documentation/web-api) and manipulates data in my own JSON Server.